JeffM-Code/PortfolioWork/ML/BuildingEnergyEfficiency/README.md

 ```
 <br>

-From a sample of the predicted classes, we can demonstrate the predictive accuracy which seems to reflect the computed accuracy of the model.<br><br>
+From a sample of the predicted classes, we can demonstrate the predictive accuracy which seems to reflect the high computed accuracy of the model.<br><br>

 #### Practical:
 * (Efficient) Assessment of heating and cooling needs of building designs